 She is also particularly passionate about music history (the professional term for this is “nerd”) and has professionally presented her research on Beethoven and recorded period music on the fortepiano for research by historian Sarah Waltz.
+This work led to Sharon being mentioned in a book for some reason.
+She has written numerous research papers on topics in music history that she still reads herself, despite having access to a library with presumably better reading material.
 Her non-musical work in the visual arts has fooled the media into thinking that she is someone of importance, and she was named on an Internet list as a top American artist to follow.
 (As this is the Internet, you can do so on Twitter and Facebook.)

 For those wondering why Sharon has such a silly bio, see her blog post on the subject.